shwina/still-magic/_chapters_en/automate.md

     -   The pattern `/## //` means "find two #'s followed by a space and replace them with nothing (i.e., delete them)"
 -   None of this is part of Make, so most people simply copy this rule from file to file

+## Exercises {#s:automate-ex}

+### Create a Setup Checklist

+FIXME
+-   Not everything can be automated
+-   So use a checklist [[Gawa2007](#CITE)]

+1. Write a short point-form checklist describing the things you do when setting up a new machine to do development on your project.
+2. How many of the steps in your checklist can be automated using shell scripts or other small programs?
+3. How will newcomers know if they have completed the steps in the checklist correctly?

 {% include links.md %}